 \section{Consistent Shrinkage Priors}

-In the previous section, we establish some general theory for shrinkage priors based on abstract conditions.
-In this section, we will apply these results to several particular types of shrinkage prior, and study their corresponding posterior asymptotics.
+In the previous section, we establish general theory for shrinkage priors based on abstract conditions.
+In this section, we will apply the theory to several types of shrinkage priors, and study the corresponding posterior asymptotics.

 The condition (\ref{priorconcentrationeq}) requires certain balance between prior concentration and tail thickness.
-First of all, it is easy to see that the Laplace prior fails to satisfy condition (\ref{priorconcentrationeq}) unless the tuning parameter $\lambda_n\sim p_n\log p_n/\sqrt{\frac{s\log p_n}{n}}$ and true coefficients are as tiny as $|\beta_j^*|=O(\sqrt{s\log p_n/n}/p_n)$ for all $j\in \xi^*$.
-Therefore, we first consider the prior specification that has a heavier tail than exponential distribution.
+First of all, it is easy to see that the Laplace prior fails to satisfy condition (\ref{priorconcentrationeq}) unless the tuning parameter $\lambda_n\sim p_n\log p_n/\sqrt{\frac{s\log p_n}{n}}$ and the true coefficients are as tiny as $|\beta_j^*|=O(\sqrt{s\log p_n/n}/p_n)$ for all $j\in \xi^*$.
+Therefore, we first consider the prior specification that has a heavier tail than the exponential distribution.